MoseleyBioinformaticsLab/isoenum/docs/tutorial.rst

 --------------------------

-The ``ionize`` command of ``isoenum`` command-line interface provides facilities to add charge information to a neutral molecule.
+The ``ionize`` command of ``isoenum`` command-line interface provides facilities to add charge information to a given molecule.

 For example, the following ``InChI`` represents amino acid L-Valine: